snovais/snovais/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning connectomes and deep learning applied image processing.

 :outbox_tray: 2021 Goals: create a new project and find a new job.